kary2003/18-Proof-of-Authority/README.md

 Therefore our team developed

-a permissioned blockchain which will allow us more control over the configuration of the network and also allows for the restriction on the consensus participants.
+a permissioned blockchain which will allow Zbank more control over the configuration of the network and also allows for the restriction on the consensus participants.

-The benefits of permissioned block chains according to

-* Efficient performance: When we compared permissioned blockchains to permissionless blockchains, they offer better performance.
-The core reason behind this is the limited number of nodes on the platform.
-This removes the unnecessary computations required to reach consensus on the network, improving the overall performance.
-On top of that, permissioned networks have their own pre-determined nodes for validating a transaction.

-* Proper governance structure: Permissioned networks do come with an appropriate structure of governance.
-This means that they are organized.
-Administrators also require less time to update the rules over the network, which is considerably faster when compared to public blockchains.
-The public blockchain network suffers from the consensus problem as not all nodes work together to get the new update implemented.
-These nodes might place their self-interest above the needs of the blockchain, which, in return, means slower updates to the whole network.
-In comparison, permissioned blockchain doesn’t have the problem, as the nodes work together to move the updates faster.

-*Decentralized storage: Permissioned networks also make proper use of blockchain, including utilizing its decentralized nature for data storage.

-*Cost-Effective: There is no doubt that permissioned blockchains are more cost-effective when compared with the permissionless blockchains.
+---

+# Setting up a PuperNet private network using `geth`